 Review of Scope – Is the Scope still valid and is the subcommittee/working group/task force still performing these functions; Does the scope need to be revised?

-Scope was updated at 9/10/19 RMS meeting, no additional revisions needed at this time.
+Scope was updated in September 2019, no additional revisions needed at this time.

 Review Open Action Items list – Is the subcommittee/working group/task force discussing open issues, ongoing issues, etc.